bearbyt3z/email-protector.js/README.md

 ### `htmlComments`

 Adds another obfuscation technique using HTML comments.
-Dot (`.`) and at (`@`) signs are extended with comments in the following way:
+Dot (`.`) and at (`@`) signs are extended with comments in the following manner:
 ```html
 <!-- pre @ -->@<!-- post @ -->
 ```
-Furthermore there is another comment inserted at the beginning of the email link label with some fake (generated) email address, e.g.:
+Furthermore there is another comment inserted at the beginning of the `mailto` link label with some fake (generated) email address, e.g.:
 ```html
 <!-- mailto:spdgsl@mkuhrekslo.euh -->
 ```